ginkgostreet/org.chorusamerica.orgdash/README.md

 ## Usage
 * Configure the extension by navigating to _Administer > System Settings >
   Organization Dashboard_.
+Permission "administer CiviCRM" is required.
+* The "access AJAX API"  permission is required for all public-facing organization dashboard pages.
+* A user may navigate to CiviCRM path __/civicrm/orgdash_ to visit her organizations' dashboards.
+If she doesn't have any permissioned relationships, she will see a message indicating she does't have permission to administer any organizations.
+  If she has a permissioned relationship with exactly one organization, she will be redirected to /civicrm/orgdash/#/<organization_contact_id>/org.
+If she has permissioned relationships with more than one organization, she will be presented a menu to select the organization to administer.
-* View an organization's dashboard by navigating to CiviCRM path _/civicrm/orgdash/#/<organization_contact_id>_.
-The "access AJAX API" permission is required to view the page.
-Contacts lacking permission to edit the organization (via ACL, permissioned relationship, global permissions like "edit all contacts," etc.) will be denied access.
+* Users visiting CiviCRM path _/civicrm/orgdash/#/<organization_contact_id>_ and lacking permission to edit the organization (via ACL, permissioned relationship, global permissions like "edit all contacts," etc.) will be denied access.
 * To add new contacts to the organization, the acting user should have the "add contacts" permission.